 Spring & Fall 2005 - 10.

-Associated Builders and Contractors, Greater Houston Chapter, Contract Language & Negotiations, Legal Seminar, 2006-08; Lien and Bond Claims, May 16, 2012.
+Associated Builders and Contractors, Greater Houston Chapter, Contract Language & Negotiations, Legal Seminar, 2006-08; Lien and Bond Claims, Legal Seminar, 2012 to Present.

-Legal Issues for Texas Civil Engineers, Houston, Civil Engineering Liability, July 19, 2007.
+Legal Issues for Texas Civil Engineers, Houston, Civil Engineering Liability, 2007 to Present.
 Brochure (PDF).